RobinWts/overlay_for_Insta/README.md

 - 🖼️ **Image Overlay**: Add text overlays to any image with professional styling
 - 📱 **Instagram-Ready**: Optimized dimensions and styling for social media
-- 🎨 **Customizable Text**: Support for multi-line titles and source attribution
+- 🎨 **Customizable Text**: Support for unlimited-length titles and source attribution with smart wrapping
 - ⚡ **High Performance**: Built with Sharp for fast image processing
 - 🐳 **Docker Ready**: Containerized for easy deployment
 - 🔄 **Auto-Reload**: Development mode with file watching